nithincninan/magento2-docker-mom-mock/README.md

     2. Create an database - mommock in docker container(mariadb_24).

-    3. db setup setting is already configured in pub/web/index.php
+    3. mom-mock db setting to magento24 is already configured in mom-mock/pub/web/index.php

-    4. Execute the .sql script in setup/db.sql
+    4. Execute the .sql script in mom-mock/setup/db.sql in db(mommock)

-    5. Go to app/etc/env.php and edit the following credentials:
+    5. Go to magento24/app/etc/env.php and edit the following credentials:

        ```
        'serviceBus' => [